sequana/ribofinder/README.rst

 ~~~~~

-This command will scan all files ending in .fastq.gz found in the local
+This pipeline scans Fastq.gz files found in the local
+directory and identify the ribosomal content.

-directory, create a directory called fastqc/ where a snakemake pipeline is
+The following command create a directory called ribofinder/ where a snakemake pipeline can
-launched automatically.
+be launched.
 Depending on the number of files and their sizes, the
 process may be long::

     sequana_pipelines_ribofinder --help
-    sequana_pipelines_ribofinder --input-directory DATAPATH
+    sequana_pipelines_ribofinder --input-directory DATAPATH --rRNA-file test.fasta

 This creates a directory with the pipeline and configuration file.
 You will then need
 to execute the pipeline::

     cd ribofinder